MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 Create a custom generalized VHD.
 If the VHD is from outside Azure, follow the steps in [Upload a generalized VHD and use it to create new VMs in Azure](/azure/virtual-machines/windows/upload-generalized-managed) to correctly **Sysprep** your VHD and make it generalized.

-If the VHD is from Azure, follow the instructions in [this document](/azure/virtual-machines/windows/download-vhd) to correctly generalize and download the VHD before porting it to Azure Stack.
+If the VHD is from Azure, follow the instructions in [this document](/azure/virtual-machines/windows/download-vhd) to correctly generalize and download the VHD before porting it to Azure Stack Hub.

 ### Linux